anam-aj/edx/CS50sql/pset7-project/DESIGN.md

 ### Views

 * `available_books`: This view lists all the books that are currently available for borrowing.
 * `borrowed_books`: This view lists all the books that have been borrowed by users and are not currently available.
 * `members`: This view lists all users who are registered as members.
 * `staff`: This view lists all users who are registered as staff.

+### Stored Procedures

+* `user_borrowing_history`: This stored procedure shows the borrowing history for a specific user, identified by their email address.
+* `book_by_author`: This stored procedure shows all books by a given author.
+* `book_by_publisher`: This stored procedure returns all books published by a given publisher.

 ### Relationships